 Finding a home to rent

 You’II need to consider a number of things when you’re looking for a home to rent.
-For example whether to rent from a landlord or letting agent and the best way to search for a property.
+For example can you rent from a council or housing association or from a private landlord.

 It can be difficult to get the money needed to rent a property.
 If you’re on a low income you might be able to get help with renting costs.